freefallcid/oe7drt/content/post/hs-dual-hat-with-pistar-v4.md

 - {{< badge "success" >}}GPS data{{< /badge >}} sent as private calls to {{< badge "primary" >}}9057{{< /badge >}}

-All other talkgroups are used with the Brandmeister network.
+All other talkgroups are routed to the Brandmeister network.
+Private calls are also routed to Brandmeister.

 ### Simplex or Duplex?